carlosbourque/udacity-data-modeling-with-postgres/README.md

 - `etl.pynb` reads and processes a single file from `song_data` and `log_data` and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
 - `test.pynb` contains testing on the database structure and data loaded.
 - `er_diagram.py` automaticlly generates an ER diagram
+- `sparkifydb_erd.png` Describes the data base structure as well as the table relationships

 ## Running the scripts